Carnegie Mellon University-Wide Studies Courses

 Spring: 9 units

-Full descriptions of each section topic are available at https://courses.ideate.cmu.edu/99-361.
+Full descriptions of each section topic are available at https://ideate.cmu.edu/courses/portal-and-section-details.html.
 IDeATe Portal courses introduce students to key aspects of critical, creative, and technical practice and prepare them to engage in productive interdisciplinary Collaborative Studio coursework in IDeATe minor areas.
-Section A: Inflatables students will focus on the design, fabrication, and creative applications of sculptural and inflatable forms created from soft materials.
-Section B: Intelligent Environments highlights the motivation and requirements for intelligent environments and components that could be used to add functionality to existing environments.
+Section A: Learning about Learning will provide an introduction to the science of learning.
+Students will learn about the different ways that people learn, the factors that influence learning, and how to apply this knowledge to their own learning and in designing learning experiences.
+Section B: Intelligent Environments is a hand-on, project-based course that introduces students to the issues and challenges of creating workable, affordable, and adaptable intelligent environments.

 99-362 IDeATe: Intelligent Learning Spaces